oldaccount456/blueprnt/README.md

 ## Plans

-- Creating a custom screenshot client for Windows, MacOS and Linux with electron that auto uploads images and stores the link in your clipboard.
+- Create a desktop-based screenshot client for Windows, MacOS and Linux with electron that utilizes the web-based features such as timers and encryption whilst auto uploading images based on screenshot events and storing the generated link in your clipboard.

-- Creating a custom mobile app that auto uploads and generates a link from screenshot events.
+- Create a mobile app that auto uploads and generates a link from screenshot events.